The Energy Security Safeguard

 Heading

-Any other requirements apart from what is in the Rule?
+Are there any other requirements apart from what is in the Rule?

 The requirements for the scheme are set by the Legislation for the PDRS.
 Once you are accredited, other requirements are set by your conditions of accreditation.